slacgismo/pv-validation-hub/README.md

 You can also manually install all the services locally for faster developmental iterations at your own discretion.

+**TODO**
+Add steps for running preloaders, and for adding django admin.

 ## Jira link:

 [Sprint Board](https://pv-validation-hub.atlassian.net/jira/software/projects/PVH/boards/1/)